 So, to bolster consensus with conviction, provide more concrete form and structure and also to remind ourselves that digital transformation has a point, we analysed more than 20 Made by Many client engagements carried out since 2014 to identify patterns in strategy and impact.

 The result was rewarding: we identified six distinct digital strategy plays that we have been using consistently and successfully, often by combining two or more of these in a product idea to deliver new value.

 This article describes each of those plays using familiar examples, how each might work in different business contexts and our own direct experience of the investment required, the performance achieved, the time to obtain a return and the impact on the business; also, often, how that impact was amplified by combining multiple plays together.

 1. Digital adds value to existing products or services

 Our most commonly used strategy play is to drive up the value of an existing proposition that has an established customer base.

 Increasingly, product differentiators are software applications that add a new layer of access, convenience, control or information to existing physical goods or services.
-A tractor company makes more profit from GPS-controlled crop sowing applications and generates more cash from maintenance and repair than it does from selling the big expensive physical machines that drill the soil; the quality of the app that remotely controls a DSLR camera might be as strong a differentiator as the speed of its lens or resolution of the sensor; the attractiveness of a current account might be increased for certain customers by the financial advice delivered in real time by the app that is packaged with the account.
+A tractor company makes more profit from GPS-controlled crop sowing applications and generates more cash from remote monitoring and repair than it does from selling the big expensive physical machines that drill the soil; the quality of the app that remotely controls a DSLR camera might be as strong a differentiator as the speed of its lens or resolution of the sensor; the attractiveness of a current account might be increased for certain customers by the financial advice delivered in real time by the app that is packaged with the account.